jwodder/labelmaker/README.md

               labels in `rename-from`, a warning is emitted by default; see the `on-rename-clash` option below.

-            - It is an error if a label inclues its own name in `rename-from`.
+            - It is an error if a label includes its own name in `rename-from`.

             - It is an error if a label specified by a profile is also in the `rename-from` list of another label in the same profile.